Sugar Land, Texas: Local government

 The average tenure nationwide for municipal and county managers is 7.4 years.
-The City of Sugar Land's last two city managers have an average tenure of over 13 years.
+The City of Sugar Land's last two city managers have had an average tenure of over 13 years.
 The longevity of Sugar Land's city managers indicates stability in this form of government.

-Sugar Land's composition of the city council consists of a mayor, four councilmembers to be elected by single-member districts in odd-numbered years and two councilmembers by at-large positions in even-numbered years with the mayor.
+Sugar Land's composition of the city council consists of a mayor, four councilmembers elected by single-member districts in odd-numbered years, and two councilmembers by at-large positions in even-numbered years with the mayor.

 The city hall was built as part of the Sugar Land Town Square development in First Colony.
 Prior to the opening of the current city hall, city hall was located at 10405 Corporate Drive.
 That space was converted for use by the offices of the Sugar Land Fire Department.

-Sugar Land has had nine mayors:
+Sugar Land has had ten mayors: